ehmatthes/pcc_2e/deploying_django/deploying_to_heroku.md

   Applying learning_logs.0003_topic_owner...
 OK
   Applying sessions.0001_initial...
 OK
 ```

+The command `heroku run python manage.py migrate` tells Heroku to run the migrate command on the server where your project is hosted.

 Now you should be able to use the deployed project just as you used it on your local system.
 Note that the deployed project won't have any data; we didn't copy the local database to the live project.
 Local data is usually test data, so it's common that the deployed project starts with an empty database.